KRM7/gapp/docs/miscellaneous.md

 ```

 As long as the PRNG is seeded with the same value before each run, the results from the
 runs will be the same.
-This will be true regardless of the number of threads used, there
+This is true true regardless of the number of threads used, it is
-is no need to use single-threaded execution for this.
+not needed to use single-threaded execution for it.
 However, the number of threads used
-should not be changed between the runs, as that would lead to different results.
+must be the same for each of the runs, otherwise the results will likely be different.

 Changing the number of execution threads will also cause the random number generators to
 be reset, so the `seed()` method should be called *after* setting the number of threads.

-The results also depend on the implementation of the standard library, so they will
+The results do not depend on the platform or the implementation of the standard library.
-not be reproducible using different implementations.
-This also means that results
-are not generally reproducible across different platforms.

 ------------------------------------------------------------------------------------------------